 Then, we could accomplish this with the following button URL:

-Since we’re sending the questionnaire no matter what, its template ID is at the front of the doclist outside of the IF function (followed by a comma since our doclist must be a comma-delimited list without spaces).
-Then, we have two IF functions (separated by a comma since our doclist must be a comma-delimited list without spaces) that will return a template ID if their respective fields are true.
+Since we’re sending the questionnaire no matter what, its template name is at the front of the doclist outside of the IF function.
+Then, we have two IF functions that will return a template (each of which is preceded by a comma, since our doclist must be comma-delimited without spaces) if their respective fields are true.
 So, if Up_For_Renewal__c and Receives_Discount__c are both true, our resulting doclist will be:

 If Up_For_Renewal__c is false and Receives_Discount__c is true, our resulting doclist will be:

 If both of these fields are false, our resulting doclist will be:

 In the last case, this is because value_if_false for our two IF functions is an empty string (specified as two quotation marks with nothing between them).
-Don’t worry about the additional commas; S-Docs will ignore these and just generate the document with the template ID a0236000005cSdH.
+Don’t worry about the additional commas; S-Docs will ignore these and just generate the document with the template name Questionnaire_Template.
 We could place commas inside of our code’s quotation marks such that they would always yield clean-looking doclists.
 However, this might take a bit more thought and work to write, and could be more prone to mistakes (or you might think the opposite; it’s a matter of personal preference).
 No one’s really looking at the resulting doclist after your IF functions evaluate; it’s just used internally by S-Docs to find which templates to use.
-So, you don’t need to worry about what your doclist evaluates either, as long as the logic is correct and there is at least one comma between each template ID whenever the doclist evaluates.
+So, you don’t need to worry about what your doclist evaluates either, as long as the logic is correct and there is at least one comma between each template name whenever the doclist evaluates.

 Our code’s structure in the previous example is very useful in plenty of cases.
 However, it might not make sense to send an account a coupon code along with the questionnaire if they aren’t up for renewal.
 We might want to send that coupon code only if they’re up for renewal.
 We can accomplish this using a nested IF function: